 If you enjoyed the tips shared in this post don’t forget to follow us on Facebook and Instagram for more!

 New build properties are at a rise now, with new housing estates being build all over the UK.
 Who doesn’t want to move into a beautiful newly built, modern home.?
 It seems like that property developers are throwing these houses up in no time and due to this the garden area is suffering.
+This is where an installation of artificial grass in new build properties can save the day.

 Most buyers are being left with a garden that consists of muddy clay, or tonnes of soil, however sometimes the developers are laying turf over the area but due to the poor conditions underneath, the turf is dying.
 The homeowner is spending hundreds laying new turf every few months and for what, for it to die again.